machine-drivers/docker-machine-driver-qemu/README.md

  - `--qemu-disk-size`: Size of disk for the host in MB.
 Default: `20000`
  - `--qemu-memory`: Size of memory for the host in MB.
 Default: `1024`
  - `--qemu-program` : Name of the qemu program to run.
 Default: `qemu-system-x86_64`
+ - `--qemu-nographic` : Use -nographic instead of -display none.
+Default: false
  - `--qemu-network`: Networking to be used: user, tap or bridge.
 Default: `user`
  - `--qemu-network-interface`: Name of the network interface to be used for networking.
 Default: `tap0`
  - `--qemu-network-address`: IP of the network address to be used for networking.